danielmarschall/filter_foundry/visual_studio/README.txt

 1. Open the visual_studio\FilterFoundry.sln with Visual Studio

-2. Go to the project settings and change the Windows SDK version to the one you have installed.
+2. Go to the project settings and change the Windows SDK version and Platform Toolset to the one you have installed.

 3. You can now compile the x86 and x64 plugins inside the IDE.
 	The output files are: